-Yummy!
-These mushrooms are so good and so easy-to-make.
-They are excellent served with steak.
+Marinated Portobello Mushrooms are so good and so easy-to-make!
+They are excellent served with your favorite steak.

 4 to 5 large portobollo (portabella) mushrooms, sliced 1/4-inch thick

 Juice of 2 limes

 2 cloves garlic, minced